 The parenting plan may also contain clauses relating to:

 - Further contact via telephone calls, Skype, WhatsApp, email or FaceTime,

 - Details about the handover location, etc.

 Christmas and Co-Parenting Pending Divorce

-If the divorce will not be finalized before the start of the holiday season, there are two options:
+If the divorce will not be finalised before the start of the holiday season, there are two options: